 The Planche des Belles Filles is a novelty that first appeared in the Tour de France in 2012.
 According to several sources it will be back in 2014 and it could well reveal the podium contenders once more.
 But for now it’s an unusually steep road that leads to a small ski station with a controversial past.

 The D16 splits to the north of Plancher Les Mines, the junction is obvious and signalled by a large sign.
-The road has climbed already but from here the climb is 5.9km at 8.5% but frequently goes into double digits, especially after a milder section early on.
+The road climbs already to the junctionbut from here the climb is 5.9km at 8.5% but frequently goes into double digits, especially after a milder section early on.
 The ride finishes with a 20% ramp to the small ski station.

 A triangular road sign says it all: 13% for 5.6km.
 A mini Zoncolan although it has a recovery section one third of the way.
 The steep slopes are harsh and will have you reaching for your lowest gears right from the start, the first ramp is 14% for several hundred metres.
 Most French roads are carefully engineered with regular slopes but this is the exception, a constantly changing in gradient yet invariably steep.
 But the road is wide, two cars can pass with ease.